 Despite the large size and power of the burners on the Explorer, we had no trouble finessing the flame down low enough to cook perfect over-easy eggs.
 Gusts of wind were sometimes problematic though, so we had to keep a watchful eye.

 Ease of Set Up

 Setting this stove up is a snap, aside from the fact that it weighs almost 31 pounds (19 pounds without the removable legs).

 Once you've transported and carried it to where you want, attach the legs (if you're using them), slot the windscreen around the edges, and connect your propane tank.
 It's more involved than a compact two-burner, but it's not a huge pain.
-Due to its size and weight, though, kids aren't able to help out much in the setup of this stove.
-Note that putting the legs on does require flipping the stove on its side or having someone hold it up for you.
+Note that putting the legs on does require flipping the stove upside down or having someone hold it up for you.

 Attaching the legs is as easy as slipping them onto the stove body and tightening a screw.